 The ingress controller routes unique hostnames to different backend services.
 You can see this if you look at the ingress controller YAML file (obtained by running kubectl get ingress -n project ingress_name -o yaml):

 Traefik 2.x moved to use IngressRoute (a CustomResourceDefinition) instead of the Ingress object.
-If you are using Traefik, change all references of ingress to ingressroute in the following command :
+If you are using Traefik, change all references of ingress to ingressroute in the preceding and the following commands :